 This look can be pulled off with nearly any style of pant, but it looks best with slimmer fit pants that have a shorter hem.
 Get no-show socks or as a last resort, use baby powder to prevent your feet from sweating.

-Pro tip: This look is best used with less formal shoes and in warmer months.
-The more formal your shoe, the less you should opt for the sockless look.
-This is a great look with a pair of loafers or even derbys.
-Patent leather oxfords and a tux?
+Pro tip: This look is best used with casual shoes and in warmer months.
+The dressier your shoe, the less you should opt for the sockless look.
+This is a great look with a pair of loafers or even derbys on occasion.
+Patent leather oxfords?
 Not so much.

 Lose the Prints and Patterns